xcelox/Institutional-website/README.md

-<h1>📌Website showcasing the operating unit</h1>
+<h1>📌 Website showcasing the operating unit</h1>

 This webpage was developed to present the structure of the operating unit to the entire organization.
 It provides:

-- An overview of the unit's organizational structure.
+- An overview of the unit's organizational structure.✔
-- Details of activities performed by each department.
+- Details of activities performed by each department.✔
-- Information on cargo entry and exit processes.
+- Information on cargo entry and exit processes.✔

-## 🚀Technologies
+## 🚀 Technologies

 <div>
    <img src="https://img.shields.io/badge/flask-17234E?style=for-the-badge&logo=flask&logoColor=red">